jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 Apache has extendable modules so its base features can be enhanced without needing to recompile the entire program.
 Using ```apt-get``` you can add modules that you can use to render the PHP language or modules to enable HTTP/2 capabilities for instance.

-> Let's try installing apache2 and php at the same time and look at the dependecy list:
+> Let's try installing apache2 and php at the same time and look at the dependency list:

 * ```sudo apt-get install apache2 php```
 * ```sudo systemctl reload apache2``` -- (as opposed to restart)  just re-reads the configurable

-See the sample code in the back of the book for a sample PHP webpage or copy and paste this code in to a file named: index.php located in ```/var/www/html```
+Sample code is shown here for a sample PHP webpage or copy and paste this code in to a file named: index.php located in ```/var/www/html```

 ```php
 // Two slashes is a comment